grpc/grpc.github.io/docs/quickstart/csharp.md

 * Open the solution `Greeter.sln` with Visual Studio.
 * Build the solution (this will automatically download NuGet dependencies)

+### Using Xamarin Studio
+* Open the solution `Greeter.sln` with Xamarin Studio.
+* Project->"Restore NuGet Packages"
+* Build the solution (this will automatically download NuGet dependencies)

 ### Using .NET Core SDK from the command line
 From the `examples/csharp/helloworld-from-cli` directory: